A necessary and sufficient condition for $k$-transversals: The main result

-Such a choice implies that $q_{F_0} = \dots =q_{F_d}$ is a common point of sets in $\F'$. \item Assuming Helly's condition on $\F$, it follows that $\F$ is $\R$-dependency consistent with $d$-tuples in $P=\{0\}=\R^0$ by choosing $q_F$'s to be the common point of the sets in $\F'$ and $r_F=1$, for $F \in \F'$. \end{itemize} On the other hand, putting $k=d-1$ in Definition \ref{def:dependency-consistent-with-tuples}, we recover the Goodman-Pollack-Wenger condition as presented in Proposition \ref{prop:Dependency} in the real case and the complex analogue from Definition \ref{def:depConsistent}. \end{remark}
+are affine dependencies which are not all trivial.
+Consequently, $r_{F_0} = \dots = r_{F_d}$ are all strictly positive and $q_{F_0} = \dots =q_{F_d}$ is a common point of sets in $\F'$.} \item Assuming Helly's condition on $\F$, it follows that $\F$ is $\R$-dependency consistent with $d$-tuples in $P=\{0\}=\R^0$ by choosing $q_F$ to be the common point of the sets in $\F'$ and $r_F=1$, for each $F \in \F'$. \end{itemize} On the other hand, putting $k=d-1$ in Definition \ref{def:dependency-consistent-with-tuples}, we recover the Goodman-Pollack-Wenger condition as presented in Proposition \ref{prop:Dependency} in the real case and the complex analogue from Definition \ref{def:depConsistent}. \end{remark}

-We will denote by $W_n(\FF^d)$ the Stiefel manifold of $\FF$-orthonormal $n$-frames in $\FF^d$.
+We will denote by $W_n(\FF^d)$ the Stiefel manifold of $\FF$-orthonormal $n$-frames in $\FF^d$, for a field $\FF \in \{\R, \C\}$.
 As a key ingredient for our proof, we will employ the following Borsuk-Ulam-type theorem.
 The real case is due to Chan, Chen, Frick \& Hull \cite{chan2020borsuk}, while the complex case was proved by Sadovek \& Sober\'on \cite{sadovek2024complex}.

 \begin{theorem}[\cites{chan2020borsuk,sadovek2024complex}] Let $0 \le n < d$ be integers and $\FF \in \{\R, \C\}$ a field.
 Then, every continuous $\Z_2^n$-equivariant map

 has the origin in its image, where the group acts by product antipodal action on both spaces. \end{theorem}